srid/emanote/docs/guide/markdown.md

 {#hanchor}
 ## Heading anchors

-You can use the following syntax to overriding heading anchors:
+You can use the following syntax to override the default heading anchors:

 ```markdown
 {#head}